 GRAPHIC: ‘I just killed my son after hearing voices,’ Ohio dad tells 911 dispatcher

+An Ohio dad is charged with aggravated murder after killing his 5-year-old son.

-PARMA, Ohio (WOIO) - A 5-year-old boy was killed Thursday afternoon, and police said the child’s father is under arrest and charged with aggravated murder.
+PARMA, Ohio (WOIO) - A five-year-old boy was murdered Thursday afternoon and police said the child’s father is under arrest and charged with aggravated murder.

 Ponomarenko told the 911 dispatcher he beat his son with a baseball bat and his body was on the living room floor.